YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 Here's how:

-↪In the VFX Graph editor, right-click in the graph view and select Create Node > Context > Audio Spectrum.
+↪In the VFX Graph editor, right-click in the graph view and select **Create Node > Context > Audio Spectrum**.

 ↪Connect the Audio Spectrum node to the Spawn node by dragging a connection from the Spawn node's output port to the Audio Spectrum node's input port.